rahull0328/jobHive-Frontend/ReadMe.md

 - **Profile Management 👤**
   - Students can upload resumes 📄, update details, and track applications.
   - Recruiters can manage company profiles 🏭 and posted jobs.
-- **Notifications 🔔** (if implemented)
-  In‑app or email alerts for new applications or job status updates.

 ---